 Construction worker silicosis is an unfortunately common occurrence.
 Silicosis is a lung disease caused by exposure to crystalline silica.
-Crystalline silica is a mineral commonly found in concrete, sand, dirt, and rock.
+Crystalline silica is a mineral that is common in concrete, sand, dirt, and rock.
 During construction projects, crystalline silica particles become airborne, and are then breathable.
 This silica dust can then enter the lungs and cause scarring, lung tissue damage, and formation of nodules.

 How are Construction Workers Exposed to Silica?

-Construction workers are exposed to crystalline silica in a variety of ways.
-Many masonry and concrete products contain silica sand, and construction workers use these products, or work with these products on a frequent basis.
+Construction workers are at risk of exposure to crystalline silica in a variety of ways.
+Many masonry and concrete products contain silica sand and construction workers use these products or work with these products on a frequent basis.
 Some of the most common activities that expose construction workers to silica dust include:

-- Abrasive blasting of concrete or metal (abrasives are often made of silica sand).
+- Abrasive blasting of concrete or metal (abrasives often contain silica sand).

 - Hammering, drilling, or chipping away rock.

 - Hammering, drilling, chipping, sawing, or grinding of masonry or concrete.

 - Pressurized blowing of sand or concrete dust.

 Any activity that causes dust to form has the potential to expose construction workers to silica dust.